Coconut whipped cream

 Diet Ratings

-Coconut whipped cream is nearly pure saturated fat (10-12g per 2 tablespoon serving) with zero protein and zero fiber.
-Empty calories that will trigger nausea, bloating, and reflux in GLP-1 patients.
-No nutritional value per calorie.
-Strongly contraindicated.
+Coconut whipped cream is primarily saturated fat (12-15g per 2 tablespoon serving) with negligible protein (0-1g) and minimal fiber.
+Empty calories that provide no nutritional value for GLP-1 patients.
+High fat content will trigger nausea, bloating, and reflux.
+Portion control is difficult with whipped cream.
+Not compatible with GLP-1 dietary priorities.

 Controversy Index